Teme is the biggest trade union of art and culture in Finland.

 Lighting, Sound and Video Designers in Finland

 The Union is a member union of the Trade Union for Theatre and Media Finland (Teme).
 The association is founded in 1992 and it is working as a union whose members are carrying out artistic and technical design in lighting, sound and video design in the performing arts in theatres, dance theatres, universities, museums, operas and at concerts and festivals.
 The union aims at consolidating the working conditions of the relatively young profession for example in terms of labour agreements, payment and social matters.
 The union also awards annual honorary prizes and pays tribute to distinguished artists and designers in the field and organizes courses.
-The union has approximately 230 members.
+The union has 240 members.